 - Protection for any file type, from PDFs and Microsoft Office files to CAD and video files

-With Vera's active file protection, you can ensure that your sensitive data is always secure, even while in use.
+With our active file protection, you can ensure that your sensitive data is always secure, even while in use.
 File protection is behind the scenes and seamless for end-users but provides granular visibility and centralized control to those who need it.